-Register each session in advance via your CERTA trainer portal.
+You must register each session at least three days in advance via your CERTA trainer portal.
 Trainers can access their portal by logging in to NRCA's website using their email as their username.

-The CERTA program administrator will issue a training session number via email within one business day.
-The email will include a link to the trainer resources section where the class documentation can be accessed.
-After the class has been approved, the exams and answer keys will be available in the trainer's portal.
-If this date changes or the session is canceled, the trainer must notify the CERTA program administrator at CERTAadmin@nrca.net.
-DO NOT proceed with training until you have received a session number from NRCA.
+After trainers register sessions, the CERTA program administrator will issue training session numbers via email.
+Emails will include the link to the trainer resources web page where class documentation can be accessed.

+After a class has been approved, the exam and answer key will be available in the trainer's portal.
+If the class date changes or the session is canceled, the trainer must notify the CERTA program administrator at CERTAadmin@nrca.net.

+Trainers should NOT proceed with training unless they have a session number from NRCA.
 Training conducted without being registered WILL NOT be recognized.